Ojalá que no sea así.

 You forgot the "que".

-And although "fuera" is technically the most accurate for "will be" in the subjunctive, the use of the future subjunctive is becoming less and less common.
+And "fuera" is technically the most accurate for "were" in the subjunctive instead of "be".

-By the way, it actually means "God willing he won't be like that."
+By the way, your sentence actually means "God willing that he were not like that."

 Ojalá comes from Arabic during the time when the Moors controlled Spain.

 They usually would not bother to put a pronoun when "it" is meant, so it would be "No quiero que sea así."
 Technically, it should also be correct, but in reality the pronoun would not be used.
 Now, if the pronoun were not used, that does not guarantee that it is not "he", but it is more likely to be possible that "it" is meant.